roboctopie/ftc_app-4.0/README.md

 # Welcome to Roboctopi's FTC 2018 submission!
 ## Who are we?
-Hello, we’re Team Roboctopi, a small independent (not affiliated with any school or organization) robotics team in Southern California competing in the 2018-2019 First Tech Challenge(FTC): Rover Ruckus.
+Hello, we’re Team Roboctopi, a small independent (not affiliated with any school or organization) robotics team in Southern California competing in the 2018-2019 First Tech Challenge(FTC): Rover Ruckus .
+We’ve spent the last 2 years building our skills by participating in First Lego League(FLL)  robotics competition and now, we’re ready to move up to the next level.
+But, we need your help.
 ## Our Team
 * Seth (me): My name is Seth.
 I am an 11-year-old who loves to code.
 I also like fixing devices and playing on my Nintendo Switch.
 I know 7 computer languages.
 I just joined the team this year and I'm excited to start.
 * Logan: My name is Logan.
 I just started junior high school.
 I love cats, programming and playing piano.
 My other interests are Physics, Encryption and AI neural nets.
 I also like to play Kerbal Space Program.